knechtel/nutricao-EJB/README.md

 7)Now we access this url http://localhost:8080/nutricao-WEB/test.jsf

-look the database and make sure that we have one user inserted in database.
+8)look the database and make sure that we have one user inserted in database.

+That's all folks.